Kailani

 Gas is not checked as an included fee item (GAS) on any of the 8 listings.
 There is no mention of gas appliances or gas utilities in the remarks, so it is very unlikely that gas is included in the association fees.

-All 10 MLS listings list HOTWAT as included in the association fees, and none list WTRHTR (individual water heater) in inclusions.
-Public remarks for the building do not state otherwise.
-The consistent checkbox across listings indicates hot water is likely included in the maintenance fee.
+All 11 current MLS listings list HOTWAT as included in the association fees and none list an individual water heater (WTRHTR).
+Public remarks do not contradict this; the uniform MLS entries across listings indicate hot water is provided by the association and included in fees.

 None of the listings mark internet service (INTSER) as included in the association fees.
 The public remarks do not reference 'internet included' or building Wi-Fi, so internet service is almost certainly billed separately to residents.